February Break Camps for New York City Kids: 32 Cool Programs for Midwinter Recess

 Ages 5-13

 February break means Kids Week at the Intrepid is back!
-Although this program is open to the public, campers get first dibs on all the fun, like hanging with Star Wars and Sesame Street characters, meeting Spider-Man and celebrating the air craft carrier's 30th birthday.
-Other activities on tap include the Intrepid's usual educational programming, where kids can explore sea, air and space.
+Although this program is open to the public, campers get first dibs on all the fun.
+The theme for this year's camp is focused around flight and space exploration.

 Taste Buds, 109 West 27th Street between Sixth and Seventh Avenues